jibrilsharafi/open-grid-monitor/firmware/esp32s3_ade7953/README.md

 The firmware boots up, connects to WiFi, then starts a background task that reads frequency and voltage from the ADE7953 every 20ms.
 Valid readings (frequency 45-65Hz, voltage 50-300V) get queued and published to MQTT topics.
 A web server provides real-time access to current readings at the device's IP address.
 The device also listens for OTA update commands so you can push new firmware remotely.

+### About the resolution of the measurements
+According to the [ADE7953 datasheet](documentation/ade7953.pdf), the chip provides a period measurement of the voltage channel (= line voltage) updated once every line cycle.
+The measurement is based on a 223.75 kHz clock, which translates to a measurement resolution of 0.011 Hz at 50 Hz.
+To overcome this not-so-ideal resolution for this application, the period measurement is read every 20 ms such that averaging over tens of samples gives us a better measure, while still being very responsive to sudden changes in grid frequency.

 ## Setup

 1. Install ESP-IDF and set up the environment